Skip to content

 Getting started

-Launch the app and observe traffic in mitmweb’s interface.
+Inspect traffic — Open the mitmweb interface in your browser and launch the target app.
 Click any request to view headers, body, and timing.
-Use the filter bar to focus on specific domains or endpoints.
+Use filters to focus on specific domains.

-For advanced usage, combine with Frida scripts for SSL unpinning, Objection for automated app patching, and Burp Suite for comprehensive web application testing that extends beyond simple interception.
+For advanced usage, combine with Frida scripts for SSL unpinning, Objection for automated app patching, and Burp Suite for web application testing beyond simple interception.

 Frequently Asked Questions